Costs Associated with the Common Core State Standard

 Specific Cost Estimates

-Below are links to different studies that draw upon different methodologies to quantify the costs associated with Common Core State Standards implementation and/or assessments.
+Below are links to different studies (in chronological order) that draw upon different methodologies to quantify the costs associated with Common Core State Standards implementation and/or assessments.

 Topol, Barry; John Olson; and Ed Roeber.
 "Getting to Higher-Quality Assessments: Evaluating Costs, Benefits, and Investment Strategies."
 Stanford, Calif: Stanford University, Stanford Center for Opportunity Policy in Education, May 2013.